MicrosoftDocs/Viva/Viva/engage/manage-viva-engage-groups/restrict-all-company-posts.md

 When All Company is set to **Restricted**, users can't post conversation starters in All Company.
 They either see that All Company is Restricted or that 'Only admins can start a conversation.'

-- All employees can respond to conversation starters and reactions.
+All employees can respond to conversation starters and reactions.

-- Users can reply to posts by using Outlook, but can't post.
-Only All Company admins can post through email.
+Users can reply to posts through email, but can't start initial posts.
+Only All Company admins can post by using Outlook.

 ## Restricting posting in an embedded feed